Basscans/Nebula/README.md

 ========

-1337DevilAvenger is Basscaned (on ROBLOX; changed username).
+1337DevilAvenger is Basscans (on ROBLOX; changed username).

 Basscans, and DragoLevi are both Levi G.